-A Discipleship Group (D-Group) is made up of 3-5 men or women committed to 12 months (some groups meet for 3 months and some up to 18 months) of intense spiritual growth.
+A Discipleship Group (D-Group) is made up of 3-5 men or women committed to 12 months of intense spiritual growth.
 Through daily reading, journaling, accountability, and weekly fellowship, the D-Group is intentional about growing and applying the Word to their lives.
 The ultimate goal of the D-Group is multiplication; realized when each member sets out (individually or in pairs) to replicate the group, inviting new men or women to take this discipleship journey with them and one day replicate the process themselves.

 BIG PROBLEMS, ONE SIMPLE SOLUTION

 Two of the biggest barriers to growth in the church are a lack of Biblical engagement and a lack of authentic accountability.
 Without these two things - personal Bible reading and accountable relationships - most of us will eventually stall in our spiritual growth.
 D-Groups solve this problem!
 The greatest benefit of a D-Group is the plan and accountability it provides to help get people into the Word and keep them in the Word until the Word gets into them.